All Episodes

 They know that they've set themselves up as a political football when there were no weapons to be found when we invaded Iraq.

-And yet common sense has to say that they understand they were there, these intelligence agencies around the world, for all of them to have been as wrong as they were, is simply hard to believe.
+And yet common sense has to say that they understand they were there, these intelligence agencies around the world, for all of them to have been as wrong as they were is simply hard to believe.

-Why doesn't this administration view those issues seriously or seem to?
+And another, why are security issues related to immigration, border security, why doesn't this administration view those issues seriously or seem to?

 So I can ask three questions about it.

-What's wrong with President Bush?
+What's wrong with President Bush, right?

 I don't understand this.